- How is a personal menu assigned to a resident/patient?

 A personal menu uses as its base the scheduled menus in a menu service location (MSL).
 A person is associated with the menu service location via their assigned dining area (including a residence area enabled as a dining area for in-room service).
 A menu service location can be thought of as the “connecting piece”: the menu is assigned to the menu service location and the dining area/residence area enabled as a dining area is assigned to the menu service location.

-- To change the dining area of a person, see Managing a Resident's Seating Arrangement.
+- To change the dining area of a person, see Managing a Resident's Table and Seating Arrangement (i.e., Assigning Dining Area).

 - To see what menu service location a dining area/residence area enabled as a dining area is assigned to, see Seeing the Menu Service Location a Dining Area is Assigned To.
 To change the menu service location of a dining area/residence area enabled as a dining area, see Changing the Menu Service Location (MSL) of a Dining Area.